-- (1) A team with less than eight players will forfeit the game with a score of 9-0 for 9 inning games and 7-0 for 7 inning games. - (3) A game shall be forfeited to the opposing team when: - A. A team is unable or refuses to place eight players on the field, or - B. A team does not have eight offensive players present for the game and in the batting order at the time set for beginning the game and throughout the game.
+- (1) A team with less than eight players will forfeit the game with a score of 7-0 for 7 inning games. - (3) A game shall be forfeited to the opposing team when: - A. A team is unable or refuses to place eight players on the field, or - B. A team does not have eight offensive players present for the game and in the batting order at the time set for beginning the game and throughout the game.